Langkawi Parks & Nature

 (Padang Matsirat, village Nyior Chabang)

 This is a dairy farm and a park, and home to over 100 buffaloes.
-The farm is set up in a picturesque settings having vast stretch of greenery with backdrop of Gunung Raya and Mount Mat Cincang mountains.
+The farm is set up in a picturesque settings with vast stretch of greenery and backdrop of Gunung Raya and Mount Mat Cincang mountains.
 It produces many milk products including cheese (including Mozarella cheese), ice creams, lassi, milk and yogurts.
 A cafe here sells the products as well as beef steaks.
-There are also rides offered on buffalo back and carts.
+Rides are also offered on buffalo back and carts.

 (Kilim River, north east Langkawi)